 One type of protein and tumor suppressor gene is BAP1, which acts as a moderator for environmental toxins like asbestos—the only known cause of mesothelioma.
 Cells with lower levels of BAP1 appear to have a reduced ability for DNA repair once compromised by environmental carcinogens.
 Doctors feel this is a possible genetic reason why healthy cells in mesothelioma patients become triggered by asbestos and turn into cancer.

-By restoring the BAP1 gene through gene therapy, doctors can help patients better defend against mesothelioma cell growth.
-With gene therapy, patients receive injections of artificial genes into cancerous cells.
+By targeting the BAP1 gene through gene therapy, doctors can help patients better defend against mesothelioma cell growth.

 While the process is difficult and still being studied, the best practice thus far is to inject new genes into the cell using a vector (an organism that spreads infection).
 Viruses typically act as gene therapy vectors.
 They get injected into cells so that they can deliver genetic material and target cancer cells, leaving healthy cells intact so that they can do their job.